-The antioxidants in winter melons help reduce oxidative stress in the retina.
+The antioxidants in winter melons help reduce oxidative stressi XIt occurs when cells are damaged due to an imbalance between antioxidants and free radicals in the body. in the retina.
 Also, with age, the vitamin C levels in the eye lens may diminish and lead to potential vision issues.
 Consumption of fresh winter melons may increase vitamin C levels in the lens (8).

 However, numerous studies on the potential of vitamin C as a cataract curative have produced mixed results (9).

 Winter melons also contain riboflavin, whose deficiency may cause night blindness.
 Adequate riboflavin intake can help prevent the condition (10).

 Winter melons are a rich source of vitamin C and antioxidants that improve skin health.
 Vitamin C can be used topically in dermatology to treat and help changes associated with photoagingi XThe condition of premature skin aging by damage from harmful UV rays, which can also lead to the risk of skin cancer. .
 It can also be used for the treatment of hyperpigmentation.
 This nutrient in winter melons protects the skin from oxidative stressi XIt occurs when cells are damaged due to an imbalance between antioxidants and free radicals in the body. .
 Ascorbic acid is the most abundant antioxidant in the skin and is the biologically active form of vitamin C (11).
 Vitamin C also exhibits skin brightening effects (12).